 OpenAI relies on the precedent set in Authors Guild v.
 Google for its invocation of “fair use.”
 That case involved Google’s copying of the entire text of books to construct its popular searchable database.

 A number of lawsuits currently pending in the courts are raising the question whether and how, the AI training process is “fair use.”
+For more information, have a look at Does AI Infringe Copyright?

 Issue #3: Are AI-Generated Works Protected by Copyright?